Modern marketers are quickly learning to love marketing automation. The proof is in the numbers.

 Marketing Automation During Times of Crisis

 In these turbulent times, it’s essential to look at the role marketing automation has in times of crisis.
-Having an automation plan already in place is ideal, but it can be implemented in uncertain times to ease stress.
+Of course, having an automation plan already in place is ideal, but a plan can be implemented in uncertain times to ease stress.

 Marketing automation can be your company’s best friend during a crisis.
 This doesn’t only mean during a global pandemic.
 It can also help during natural disasters or if the annual flu places a couple of valuable team members out of work.